Rangers vs. Athletics Player Props Betting Odds

-Player prop bet options for Marcus Semien, Brent Rooker and others are available when the Texas Rangers visit the Oakland Athletics at Oakland-Alameda County Coliseum on Saturday at 4:07 PM ET.
+Brent Rooker and Marcus Semien are two of the players with prop bets for the taking when the Oakland Athletics and the Texas Rangers square off at Oakland-Alameda County Coliseum on Sunday (starting at 4:07 PM ET).

 Bet on this matchup or its props with DraftKings!